eventum/eventum/docs/wiki/System-Admin/Doing-a-fresh-install.md

 **NOTE:** Be sure to specify the path to the same PHP binary used by the web server in all cron entries.
 This is especially important on machines with multiple installations of PHP.

-### Mail Queue Process (process_mail_queue.php)
+### Mail Queue Process

 In Eventum, emails are not sent immediately after clicking on the send button.
 Instead, they are added to a mail queue table that is periodically processed by a cron job or scheduled task.
-If an email cannot be sent, it will be marked as such in the mail queue log, and sending will be retried whenever the `process_mail_queue.php` script is run.
+If an email cannot be sent, it will be marked as such in the mail queue log, and sending will be retried whenever the process mail queue script is run.

 The SMTP server that Eventum uses to send these queued emails must be specified in: